Growing Lavender: Easy-Care Tips for a Fragrant Garden

 Before planting, make sure the soil is well-draining and prepared properly.
 Lavender prefers loose, sandy soil with good drainage.
 If your soil is heavy or compacted, consider amending it with compost, leaf mold or other organic matter to improve drainage.

-More About Growing Lavender
+Final Thoughts About Growing English Lavender

 Thank you so much for following along.